Can I increase my home loan to buy a car?

 Use your mortgage, but increase your repayments

-If you are still interested in consolidating your mortgage and car loan, do your calculations and consider making extra repayments that will pay your car off over an average car loan term.
+If you are still interested in consolidating your mortgage and car loan, you could do your calculations and consider making extra repayments that will pay your car off over an average car loan term.

 Some home loan lenders will even allow you to put the amount you borrow for your car into a sub-account, potentially making it easier for you to ensure you pay it off within around five years.